Matt-F-95/cli/docs/orgs.md

 `heroku orgs`
 =============

-manage organizations
+manage teams

 * [`heroku orgs`](#heroku-orgs)
 * [`heroku orgs:open`](#heroku-orgsopen)

 ## `heroku orgs`

-list the organizations that you are a member of
+list the teams that you are a member of

 ```
 USAGE
   $ heroku orgs

 OPTIONS
-  --enterprise  filter by enterprise orgs
+  --enterprise  filter by enterprise teams
   --json        output in json format
 ```

 ## `heroku orgs:open`

-open the organization interface in a browser window
+open the team interface in a browser window

 ```
 USAGE